 As eating out in groups is a key feature of socialising among friends in modern Chinese society, netizens on Zhihu also provide advice to Chinese people on how to lose weight without giving up the joy of eating out.
 Those hoping to lose weight should fill up on healthy food at home before heading out for gatherings.
 This would then minimise overeating during the actual meal.

-Some Chinese advise eating foreign foods to lose weight
+Some Chinese advise eating foreign cuisines to lose weight

 Meal replacement & low-cal food

-Although the meal replacement concept is relatively new to Chinese, the market is rapidly growing.
-Euromonitor International forecasts that the market will hit 120 billion RMB by 2022.
-Common meal replacement products include instant smoothies, energy bars, and pre-cooked meals.
+Although the concept of meal replacement in China is relatively new, the market is rapidly growing.
+Euromonitor International forecasts that the market will hit RMB 120 billion by 2022.
+Common products include instant smoothies, energy bars, and pre-cooked meals.
 These products often market to consumers who want to control weight through social media like Xiaohongshu.
-(Mostly female) Influencers emphasize these products’ weight loss effectiveness and health benefits.
+Mostly female influencers emphasize these products’ weight loss effectiveness and health benefits.
 According to a report by CBNData in 2020, women were the main consumers of meal replacements due to their larger demand for weight loss.

 Fitness trends